-In Broome County, the Master Gardeners receive extensive training in a two year course of study, including classes in plant science, entomology, soil and fertilizers, ornamentals, and other horticultural subjects.
-The volunteers answer questions on the Horticulture Response Line, a telephone information service of Cornell Cooperative Extension – Broome County.
+In Broome County, the Master Gardeners receive extensive training in a full year course of study, including classes in plant science, entomology, soil and fertilizers, ornamentals, and other horticultural subjects blending online instruction with in-person, hands on activities.
+Once trained, the volunteers answer questions on the Horticulture Response Line, a telephone information service of Cornell Cooperative Extension – Broome County.
 A Speakers’ Bureau is available to community groups and the Master Gardeners participate in programs with 4-H and other area youth.

 In addition, there is a unique role for Master Gardeners in Broome County.
 Under the supervision of the staff Horticulture Educator, these volunteers are the caretakers of Cutler Botanic Garden.
-During winter months, the Master Gardeners plan the garden.
+During winter months, the Master Gardeners plan the garden and participate in continuing education classes.
 In spring and summer, they plant and care for the garden.

 If you would like to obtain a Master Gardener Application packet (Master Gardener Program and Master Gardener Volunteer Interest Survey) please call Carol Fetterman, Administrative Assistant at (607) 584-9966 or e-mail firstname.lastname@example.org